 Update to Meetings Statutory Notice

 On 3 October, the Oil and Gas Authority (OGA) published an updated Meetings Statutory Notice.
-It can be found here.

 The Energy Act 2016 gives the OGA the power to attend and participate in certain ‘relevant’ external meetings (including videoconferencing and teleconferences) between different companies operating in the UK continental shelf.